msadoghi/SpotLess/README.md

 * Collect the IP addresses of the machines that you will run resilientDB and put them into **scripts/hostnames.py**

-* Search "IDENTITY" in this repository, replace all of them with the SSH private key file for the machines on which you will run resilientDB.
-(All the machines use the same SSH key pair).
+* Search "IDENTITY" in this repository, and replace all of them with the path to the SSH private key file for the machines on which you will run resilientDB.
+(In resilientDB, for easily copy the compile files to the machines, we make all the machines use the same SSH key pair).

   ​      IDENTITY="your_SSH_private_key_file"

-* Deploy necessary environment to run resilientDB on the machines
+* Deploy the necessary environment to run resilientDB on the machines

   ​    python3 scripts/nodeModify.py